hrishin/ml-ops/docs/design.md

 service and some dependent infra. such as nginx-ingress, prometheus, grafana.
 FluxCD allows modeling gitiops workflow and gives effect pattern quite conveniently using helm and kustomization configurations in order to deploy both infra. components and services.
-FluxCD is easy to operate and govern comparatively other gitops tools like ArgoCD.
+FluxCD is easy to operate and govern comparatively other GitOPs tools like ArgoCD.

 For this service, following is the layout used to deployment
 ```bash